 If your dog does calm down and stops reacting to the storm, respond with calm praise and rewards.
 Consider distracting your dog from the remainder of the storm by practicing basic commands or playing a game of tug-of-war.

 Dogs with severe thunderstorm phobia will need the help of a professional.
 A veterinary behaviorist can help you establish a desensitization or conditioning program.
-Talk to your primary veterinarian about potential treatments, including herbal therapies such as Rescue Remedy (buy from Amazon).
+Talk to your primary veterinarian about potential treatments, including herbal therapies such as Rescue Remedy.
 In most cases, prescription medication is very successful in conjunction with desensitization or conditioning.
 Though many dog owners shy away from these types of medications, the benefit outweighs the means in serious cases.
 Your vet may prescribe an anti-anxiety medication like Xanax (alprazolam) or Valium (diazepam) that can be given at the first sign of a storm.
 Some dogs will need to be on longer-term medications that are given daily to keep anxiety under control.

 Because thunderstorm phobia is likely to become worse over time, it is important to take action when you first notice the signs.
 Do not wait to address the phobia until it is very severe — it will be that much harder to reverse.
 Just as stress is a health risk for humans, the same applies for dogs.
 Thunderstorm phobia can become a very serious problems that will adversely affect your dog's health and quality of life.
 Act now for the sake of your dog.